-Of course, you have to have flowers for Valentines Day and you can’t go wrong with pink!
-This look could work beyond Valentine’s Day into spring.
+Of course, you have to have flowers for Valentines Day…and you can’t go wrong with pink!
+Not only is this a great look for Valentine’s Day, but it could work well into spring.
 Ah, spring…the thought of it makes me smile after the frigid winter we’ve had so far!
 For more tulip inspiration, be sure to read my ways to decorate with tulips post.

 Besides the napkins, I knew I must have more vintage items around the house to work with.
-After all, I have been married for 20 years so basically half of our things should be vintage by now!
+After all, I have been married for 20 years.
+Basically, half of our things should be vintage by now!

 My second inspiration – the vintage silver bowl.

 Not only is it a pretty piece, but it has special meaning to us.
 The silver bowl belonged to my father-in-law who passed away a few years ago.
 Engraved on the other side of the bowl is his name and an award he received back in the 70’s.